-The 9th of Dhul Hijjah — the Day of Arafah — stands as one of the most sacred days in the Islamic calendar.
-It is the pinnacle of Hajj, yet its blessing extends far beyond the pilgrims standing on the plains of Arafah.
-For over 1.8 billion Muslims around the world, this day is an invitation from Allah to be forgiven, freed from the Fire, and drawn near to Him.
+The 9th of Dhul Hijjah is the Day of Arafah.
+It is the pinnacle of Hajj, and its blessing reaches far beyond the pilgrims standing on the plains of Arafah.
+For over 1.8 billion Muslims, this day is an invitation from Allah to be forgiven, freed from the Fire, and drawn near to Him.

 Ibn al-Qayyim رحمه الله said: "The Day of Arafah is the day of completion, honour, and drawing near to Allah."